Gal009/Some-Modifications/README.md

 I know that the code is garbage (But i TRIED to do something good) you have any suggestions of things to add, you can DM me then on discord: Gal.#3167

-(Shout out to Sexiled Contributer for helping me and Jeppe Beier for the exiled plugin tutorial)
+(Shout out to Sexiled Contributer and Joker for helping me out)